Ta’Kiya Young’s family urges officer’s arrest after video shows him killing the pregnant Black woman

 The video shows an officer at the driver’s side window telling Young she has been accused of theft and repeatedly demanding that she get out of the car.
 A second officer is standing in front of the car.

-Officers then break the driver’s side window, which Belford said was to get Young out of the car and render medical aid, though footage of medical assistance was not provided.
+Officers then broke the driver’s side window, which Belford said was to get Young out of the car and render medical aid, though footage of medical assistance was not provided.

 In his interview with the AP on Friday, Walton denied that Young had stolen anything from the grocery store.
 He said his firm found a witness who saw Young put down bottles of alcohol as she left the store.